Cavicularin

 The liverwort was obtained from Mount Ishizuchi in the district of Shikoku.
-The material was dried for one day, ground to a powder and 5 grams were refluxed in methanol for 4 months [reference needed] to yield 2.5 mg (0.049%) of cavicularin after column chromatography and preparative TLC.
+The material was dried for one day, ground to a powder and 5 grams were refluxed in methanol for 4 months to yield 2.5 mg (0.049%) of cavicularin after column chromatography and preparative TLC.

 Total synthesis

 In 2005 and again in 2011, the compound was prepared by total synthesis together with the unstrained compound riccardin C. In 2013, several other syntheses were reported for it and a racemic synthesis.